howisrian/damas/README.md

 ## About

-Dama Game is a digital version of the classic checkers game, offering players a fun and challenging experience while practicing front-end web development skills.
+Dama Game is a digital version of the classic checkers game, offering players a fun and challenging experience.
 The project aims to recreate the rules and mechanics of the game using HTML, CSS, and JavaScript.

 ## Screenshots